You need to enable JavaScript to run this app.

 Eligibility criteria:

-• The project may involve various skin NTDs, but leprosy must be included.
-For more information on skin NTDs: https://www.infontd.org/cross-cutting-issues/skin-ntds
+• The project should involve two or more skin NTDs, and leprosy must be included.

-• The project may span multiple countries and continents, but at least half of the project countries must be in Sub-Saharan Africa.
+• The project may span multiple endemic countries and continents, but at least half of the project countries must be in Sub-Saharan Africa.
+This focus should be reflected in the resources, activities and impact.

-• At least half of the members of the research team should be based in Sub-Saharan Africa.
+• At least half of the members of the research team (defined as Lead applicant + Co-applicant(s) + Partner(s)) should be based in Sub-Saharan Africa.

 • Project duration must not exceed four years (48 months).

 LoIs will be screened by the LRI Steering Committee (SC).
-Applicants will be informed about the outcome of the LoI on March 15th, 2024.
-If the feedback by the SC is positive, the applicants will be invited to submit a full proposal by May 3rd, 2024.
-The final funding decision will be communicated by mid-December 2024.
+Applicants will be informed about the outcome of the LoI by March 14th, 2025.
+If the feedback by the SC is positive, the applicants will be invited to submit a full proposal by May 4th, 2026.
+Please note, unless requested, major deviations from the LoI in terms of objectives, scope or budget will not be allowed.
+The final funding decision will be communicated by mid-December 2026.

 Call for external reviewers: